 Mental health remains one of the most complex areas of health care.
 Demand for services is rising and pressure to provide faster, more patient-focused services is now commanding a much greater level of public and political attention.
 With the impetus set by the Five Year Forward View for Mental Health, combined with major advances in the way mental health services are commissioned and paid for, the time is right to grasp the nettle and deliver lasting improvements for patients.
 But in our quest for new solutions, innovators must be mindful of the need to leave a clear path for others to follow.

 Arden & GEM has developed and implemented comprehensive service redesign programmes in partnership with commissioners and providers.
 These have delivered sustainable improvements in key areas, including perinatal mental health, autism, learning disabilities and local care.
-Learn more in our case study – Shaping mental health services across the Arden region.
+Read more in our case studies.